On average your neighbors pay $58 a month.

 Recent transportation projects have done a lot to alleviate the traffic woes Akron drivers have suffered for years.
 Unfortunately, as the economy improves, and funding for new projects dries up, congestion will worsen as new drivers arrive.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
-You could end up with a bad driving record and need to purchase expensive high-risk auto insurance.
+You could end up with a bad driving record and need to purchase a high-risk auto insurance policy.

 The Akron Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.